 Refund and Cancellation Policy

 We recognize you may occasionally need to cancel your registration.
-If you wish to receive a refund or credit toward a future course, we must receive your cancellation request in your student portal, no less than five business days prior to the course start date.
+For course registrations, if you wish to receive a refund or credit toward a future course, we must receive your cancellation request in your student portal, no less than five business days prior to the course start date.
 All course registration cancellations are subject to a non-refundable $125.00 administrative fee.
 Cancellation requests received four or fewer business days before the published course start date, forfeit the entire course registration fee.
 For program or event registrations, all registration cancellations are subject to a non-refundable 15% administrative fee, which will be deducted from your refund.
 Cancellation requests received four or fewer business days before the program or event start date may forfeit the entire registration fee.

 If you have requested a cancellation and are entitled to a refund, please note, refunds for check payments may take up to six weeks, or longer, as refunds are processed through the Commonwealth of Virginia.
 Payments will be refunded to the person or company that issued the original check to George Mason University.
 Refunds for credit card payments will be made only to the credit card used for the original payment.
 Processing time will vary based on your financial institution.

 Please note that additional refund restrictions may apply based on the unique nature of certain seminars, courses, or certificate programs.
 Please see the individual seminar, course, and certificate program pages for information about additional refund elements.
 For Leadership Coaching for Organizational Well-Being policies and procedures click here.

 Continuing and Professional Education reserves the right to cancel any program, in which case, a full refund of fees or a transfer will be offered.

 Transfer requests must be made in your student portal, no less than five business days prior to the individual course start date.
 Each student’s first transfer request, if received five or more business days prior to the course start date, is at no charge to the student.
 Any subsequent transfer, for any course, will be assessed a $125 fee.